Establishing Paternity in the Courts

 In Florida, there is a distinction between a legal and biological father.
 If you have already developed a relationship with the child and only later the mother informs you that you are not the father, there are still circumstances where paternity might be established.
 If you, with the assistance of your family law attorney, file a paternity action, the courts may accept certain types of evidence as your proof of a fatherhood relationship with the child.
 This might include signed affidavits from community leaders, testimony from friends and family members, and even financial records demonstrating your provision for the child.
 In this instance a court can’t confirm you are the biological father, but they can establish you as legal father and assert custody rights.

 Often the most straightforward method of establishing paternity is through genetic testing.
 This is where you and the mother both provide samples of genetic material — usually by way of a cheek swab — which are then compared to a child’s genetic samples by an approved laboratory.
 If a test is required to hold you accountable for child support, this can be undertaken by a simple matter of a request by the Florida Department of Revenue.
 Somewhat unfairly, though, is if the mother denies your paternity you have to seek a genetic test order from the courts.
 This will usually only be granted upon submitting an appropriate amount of evidence (see above) to provide the courts with good cause to consider that you may be the father of the child in question.
-As such, collaborating with an experienced In Law We Trust, P.A. family law attorney in this instance is vital to make sure that you can gather and present the right evidence in a timely manner.
+As such, collaborating with an experienced In Law We Trust Divorce and Family Lawyers family law attorney in this instance is vital to make sure that you can gather and present the right evidence in a timely manner.

 The Reasons to Pursue a Paternity Case